SublimeText/CoffeeScript/README.md

 > This is the recommended installation method.

-If you have [Sublime Package Control](https://sublime.wbond.net/), you know what to do.
+If you have [Package Control](https://packagecontrol.io/), you know what to do.
 If not, well: it's a package manager for Sublime Text 3.
-Installation guide can be [found here](https://sublime.wbond.net/installation).
+Installation guide can be [found here](https://packagecontrol.io/installation).
 After installing the package manager:

 * Open the Command Pallete (`ctrl+shift+P` or `cmd+shift+P`).
 * Type "Install Package" and hit return.